What to Do During a Power Outage or a (Blackout/Brownout)

 If you want to break the silence in your home, you can turn on your battery-operated stereo to listen to some music.
 It can be from your favorite radio stations or from your own CD selection.
 That’s what I did with my old spare stereo that I use for those reasons, like the reception is bad, due to weather.

-Eve if you do it for a little while, you would feel better afterwards and won’t be bored with silence.
+Even if you do it for a little while, you would feel better afterward and won’t be bored with silence.

 Tip: Make sure you stock up with plenty of spare batteries for your boombox or radio.
 Keep the radio on to listen for any breaking news on the power outage or blackout, especially if it’s weather-related.

 Dance or Exercise